akubera/levelpy/README.rst

 Access
 ~~~~~~

-As LevelDB is really just a big key-value sture,LevelPy implements a
+As LevelDB is really just a big key-value store, LevelPy implements a
 dict-interface to the database (using the [] operators).

 .. code:: python